Frequently Asked Questions about Kiwanis

 Where are meetings held?

 Most meetings are held at the Hudson Library, occasionally other locations are used.
+See the Meetings page for updates on our meetings.

 Who can join?